-Many of our members have not sung for many years or been a member of a choir.
-In either case the first visit to a rehearsal can be daunting so please don’t let that put you off.
-We do try to start singing by 7:45pm so please arrive by 7:30pm at the latest.
-Doors are open from 7.10pm.
+Many of our members have not sung or been a member of a choir for many years.
+In either case the first visit to a rehearsal can be daunting so please don’t let that put you off trying.

-We also organise a number of social nights through the year where we spend much more time eating cake and spending time with our fellow singers making new friends.
+In the past, we organised a number of social nights through the year where we spend much more time eating cake and spending time with our fellow singers making new friends.
 We hope to get back to doing this in the near future.

 So hopefully you can see that we like to sing and to bring people together.
 If you don’t like us then we don’t mind.
 Music and singing are very personal things.
 Any activity you do in your spare time must be enjoyable and singing isn’t for everyone.
 We promise that you will be welcomed and we hope that you will stay: nearly everybody does!